jshreyans/frontend-101/README.md

         - Simple multiple selection form
     - B4 : Sequence Detector
         - Show hidden text when user types in a certain sequence of keys using `eventListener`
+    - B5 : Image Slide In
+        - Image slide animations in a document triggered by `scroll` event